 Conquest of Emishi by Suzuta Yukinori

 This site is a mirror of the Conquest of Emishi site by Suzuta Yukinori.
 Not everything that appeared on the original site is included here, however, most of the contents of the original site regarding the conquest is included.
 The present site is an attempt to preserve the original site content since the original site is no longer in active status.
 Suzuta's maps and content is all original.
 Syntax corrections in English and minor additions and rewording, and all illustrations are attributable to Kenjiro Hakomori.
 If any of this content is used in any way please cite the author Suzuta Yukinori.
 If any illustrations or photos are used please cite Kenjiro Hakomori or link to the page.

 As the website has evolved illustrations have become very important.
 History comes alive through illustrations.
-In historical illustration there is always a degree of artistic license and re-creation involved even when historical accuracy is the goal.
+In historical illustration re-creation is involved to make that depiction as historically accurate as possible, however, a degree of artistic license is unavoidable.
 Though it is impossible to know every detail of how these people looked or what they wore we have a fairly accurate picture of their appearance both from ancient remains and from the modern Ainu, representatives of the ancient Jomon who were also ancestral to the Emishi, mixed though they were with Yayoi immigrants.
 However, many aspects of Emishi clothing and armor are not known with certainty.
-I have included detailed captions with the illustrations to explain the sources of what is depicted when this information is known.
+I have included detailed captions with the illustrations to explain the sources of what is depicted, what is known and what is uncertain or conjecture.
+I have always wanted a time machine, but in its absence illustration is the only way to breath life into the past before the invention of photography.
+1

 1. Who were the Emishi? (revised 2015.12.8; illustration revised 2016.5.2) pdf file.